 Supplemental short-term disability costs depend on three crucial variables the policyholder determines when applying for the insurance.

-A short-term disability cost calculator can provide a quick online estimate of the monthly premiums based on multiple configurations of the three pivotal inputs.
+A monthly cost calculator can provide a quick online estimate of the monthly premiums based on multiple configurations of the three pivotal inputs.

 - Monthly benefit amount: how much the policy pays